 But what if we want to go beyond the above slow potential model to understand how the geometry of a neuron, its dendritic tree, affects its signalling?
-Then we'd want a neuron model that takes into account the morphology of the neuron-"structured" models.
+Then we'd want a neuron model that takes into account the morphology of the neuron--"structured" models.

 The upside of structured models is that they include sufficient detail to make testable detailed electrophysiological predictions at the neuron level.
-The downside is that the model of even one individual neuron can be so complex, it becomes difficult to characterize how tens of thousands might behave with respect to a specific behavioral function, and that's where the simplifying assumptions of the "structure-less" models is useful.
+The downside is that the model of even one individual neuron can be very complex, making it difficult to characterize how tens of thousands might enable a specific behavioral function.
+That's where the simplifying assumptions of the "structure-less" models is useful.
 Structure-less models make simulation simpler, and they make the theory easier.